sunwenzhang1996/CurlingCode/README.md

 ![](images/ipad.png)

-Real-time display and data presentation on the IPAD.
+Real-time display and data presentation of different modules on the IPAD.
 #### Technical parameters:

 Following technical parameters can be calculated from our algorithm.